enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 ![SARS-CoV-2 curation example](./covid_curation.png)
 <br>
 <br>
-### What happens to curations after they have been submitted to Clearinghouse?
+### What happens to curations after submission to Clearinghouse?

-Curations associated to an ENA Sample, Study, Run/Experiment and Sequence can be submitted to Clearinghouse.
-For public records, the curations will automatically become visible alongside the record in the ENA browser, as below:
+For all public ENA/INSDC records, curations associated to them will automatically become visible alongside the record in the ENA browser, as below:

 <EEZ example>
 <pathogen example>

-For sample related metadata curations, any cases where both field name and value have been validated as ENA Checklist Compliant, will take priority for display and appear at the top of the 3rd Party Curations table in the browser.
+For sample related metadata curations, any cases where both field name and value have been validated as ENA Checklist Compliant will take priority for display and appear at the top of the 3rd Party Curations table in the browser.

 Figure: screenshots of Clearinghouse annotations in ENA browser a) The EEZ-name derived from the latitude and longitude b) Pathogen annotation?
 (TBD by Zahra Waheed )
 ![The EEZ-name derived from the latitude and longitude](./Image_Biosample_3rdPartyCuration.png)